gwenblum/Riverbed-Community-Toolkit/NetProfiler/Cisco-ACI_Integration/README.md

 docker compose down -d
 ```

-### From rctc-acitoolkit, store the endpoints information to the database
+### Step 2.
+From rctc-acitoolkit, store the endpoints information to the database

 The image of `rctc-acitoolkit` contains a slightly modified version of the original script `aci-endpoint-tracker.py` from the original `acitoolkit`.
 It fixes a couple of issues and adds a "one-off" option to force the script to execute one scan of ACI, export endpoint data into MySQL and then exit rather than running perpetually updating the database as the ACI system changes.